andrew-jacobs/w65c265sxb-hacker/README.md

 sold on eBay) to establish a connection.
 You must connect the TXD, RXD and GND lines between the SXB and the USB adapter.

+> It would be possible to configure SXB-Hacker to use UART3 but then either
+> it would have to use the slower 9600 baud settings used by the Mensch monitor
+> or you would have to change the terminal settings after it started.
+I decided
+> to use a second UART to keep things simpler.

 You also need a terminal program like AlphaCom or Tera Term on your PC that supports XMODEM file transfers.
 Configure it to work at 19200 baud, 8 data bits, no parity and 1 stop bit.